NectarProtocol/documentation/README.md

-The key to Web3 for healthcare is personalized medicine which is made possible by personalized, identifiable data.
+The key to Web3 for healthcare is *personalized medicine* which is made possible by *personalized, identifiable data*.